 Need I say more?
 You could also use grass-fed gelatine which contains all of the same benefits, only it gels as the name suggests.
 This makes it easy to use as a topical supplement in DIY face masks or hair treatments, or you can make gummies with it for your daily dose.
 I simply mix a tablespoon of this collagen powder in water and drink it up.

 I hope you enjoyed this post about my personal supplement routine.
 Let me know which ones you might suggest adding to the mix.
-Hopefully, I could help clear up some confusion on which supplements are ‘best,’ but the truth is, there is no one-size-fits-all method to figuring that one out!
+Hopefully, I could help clear up some confusion on which supplements are ‘best,’ but the truth is, there is no one-size-fits-all method for figuring that one out!